-procedures), the certification must include the following language.
-I, the undersigned, do hereby certify under penalty of perjury that the materials have furnished, the services rendered or the labor performed as described on voucher new through are just, due and unpaid obligation against the school and that I am authorized to authenticate and certify to said claim. umbers The auditing officer's certification for employee/officer expense reimbursement claim include the following language: ıs must I, the undersigned, do hereby certify under penalty of perjury that the expense reimbur claims voucher numbers through are just, due and unpaid ob against the School District and that I am authorized to certify claim. ligation To indicate board approval for payment of those vouchers audited and certified by the a officer, the following statement must be entered in the minutes of the governing body: uditing Vouchers audited and certified by the auditing officer as required by RCW 42.24.0 those expense reimbursement claims certified as required by RCW 42.24.090, hav recorded on a listing which has been made available to the board.
-As of this date the board, by a (unanimous, majority) vote approve for payment those vouchers included in the above list and further descriptions: (funds) voucher numbers through in the total amount of \$ ibed as
+procedures); the contineation mast mer ade the following language. furnished, the services rendered of ify under penalty of perjury that the materials have been or the labor performed as described on voucher numbers e just, due and unpaid obligation against the school districticate and certify to said claim.
+The auditing officer's certification for include the following language: or employee/officer expense reimbursement claims must claims voucher numbers Ty under penalty of perjury that the expense reimbursement through are just, due and unpaid obligation chool District and that I am authorized to certify to said nt of those vouchers audited and certified by the auditing be entered in the minutes of the governing body: • the auditing officer as required by RCW 42.24.080, and ms certified as required by RCW 42.24.090, have been made available to the board. approve for payment those vouch the board, by a (unanimous, majority) vote, does ners included in the above list and further described as